 If a company takes forever to send their products to their consumers, or if its storage and supply solutions are awfully lacking, it’s easy for the general flow of goods, services and people to be restrained.
 This can pose a real problem, and it’s not easy to untangle this web.
 Before long consumers move on to a competitor, and then the chance to secure that lead (after you’ve issued a refund), is forever lost.
 Poor logistics can be troublesome, and tiresome, which is why investing in a capable fulfillment company is so important, as is outsourcing your fleet to a reliable service.

 Customer data is valuable, and unfortunately, hackers and bad-faith cybersecurity aficionados understand this.
 Penetrating your systems via social engineering, phishing, or sometimes just a lack of IT updates on your end can be easier than you think, as was recently shown with Rockster Games, one of the largest, multi-billion dollar video game developers in the world.
 Not only can losing customer data be hard to recover from, but it may have a real effect, such as personal and financial data being exposed.
-With managed IT services that ensure cybersecurity is practised as standard, you’ll be in the best place to move forward.
+With managed IT services that ensure cybersecurity is practiced as standard and the decision to use a mobile threat defense solution, you’ll be in the best place to move forward.